ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 TODO: image of HSP90 Structure

-3. Take some time to examine the structure, can you locate the inhibitor molecule?
+2. **Take some time to examine the structure.** Can you locate the inhibitor molecule?
 Are there any crystallographic waters present?